-May 1, 2024
+May 1, 2025

 This Statement of Additional Information ("SAI") is not a prospectus.
-It should be read in conjunction with the corresponding prospectus for the above-listed Funds dated May 1, 2024, as supplemented and amended from time to time (the "Prospectus"), which is incorporated by reference herein.
+It should be read in conjunction with the corresponding prospectus for the above-listed Funds dated May 1, 2025, as supplemented and amended from time to time (the "Prospectus"), which is incorporated by reference herein.
 The information in this SAI expands on information contained in the Prospectus.
-The audited financial statements for the above-listed funds for the fiscal year ended December 31, 2023 and the Report of the Independent Registered Public Accounting Firm thereon are incorporated by reference into this SAI from the Annual Report to shareholders for the fiscal year ended December 31, 2023.
-The Prospectus and annual report can be obtained without charge on the Funds' website at www.rmbfunds.com or by contacting either the dealer through whom you purchased shares or the transfer agent at 1-800-462-2392.
+The audited financial statements for the above-listed funds for the fiscal year ended December 31, 2024 and the Report of the Independent Registered Public Accounting Firm thereon are incorporated by reference into this SAI from the Funds' Form N-CSR filed with the U.S. Securities and Exchange Commission ("SEC") for the fiscal year ended December 31, 2024.
+No other portions of the Funds' Form N-CSR are incorporated by reference into this SAI.
+The Prospectus and the Form N-CSR filing, which includes the report to shareholders, financial statements, and other information, can be obtained without charge on the Funds' website at www.rmbfunds.com or by contacting either the dealer through whom you purchased shares or the transfer agent at 1-800-462-2392.